Aligning your goals with a holistic programmatic strategy.

 We may disclose a user’s personal data to third parties when we are obligated to do so by applicable law or regulation, and in order to investigate, prevent, or take action regarding suspected or actual prohibited activities.

 From time to time we may use a third party to help us manage our information technology systems and to process personal data on our behalf.
 We will only disclose the information necessary to enable these third parties to perform their services.
 Our service providers are contracted to comply with our instructions and we require that they do not use your personal data for their own business purpose.
+All of the categories of personal information under CCPA listed above may be shared within our group of companies.
+We do not sell or rent any personal data about you to any third party, and have not done so within the past 12 months.

 6. International and group company transfers